 Direct project beneficiaries include public administration bodies, government agencies, research organizations, business support organizations (such as technology transfer offices), researchers and firms.
+Please refer to the SEP for an in-depth assessment of affected parties.

-Ministry of Science and Education, its Directorate for Science and Technology, and the Croatian Science Foundation will be the main beneficiaries of capacity-building efforts (under Component 1.).
+The Ministry of Science and Education, its Directorate for Science and Technology, and the Croatian Science Foundation will be the main beneficiaries of capacity-building efforts (under Component 1.).